 Other good sources of pest management information

-Plant Disease & Insect Clinic and Publications for Lawn and Garden - North Carolina State University
+Plant Disease & Insect Clinic and Gardening, IPM - North Carolina State University

 Horticulture - Texas A&M Extension